camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/email.md

 To learn more about correlation keys, see [messages](../../../concepts/messages).
 :::

-##### Message ID expression
+### Message ID expression

 The optional **Message ID expression** field allows you to extract the message ID from the incoming message.

 - The message ID serves as a unique identifier for the message and is used for message correlation.
-- This expression is evaluated in the Connector Runtime and the result is used to correlate the message.
+- This expression is evaluated in the Connector Runtime and the result used to correlate the message.

 In most cases, you do not need to configure the **Message ID expression**.
-However, it is useful if you want to ensure message deduplication or achieve a certain message correlation behavior.
+However, it is useful if you want to ensure message deduplication or achieve a specific message correlation behavior.

 :::info
 To learn more about how message IDs influence message correlation,